 Doin’ It is a sex-positive, queer-positive, pleasure-positive, body-positive sexual health resource for youth in Waterloo Region.
-It's run by C & E, who love using their sexual health knowledge to give people tools to make the decisions that will work for them.

 We envision a community where youth feel comfortable and confident talking about sex.
 We can make this happen by encouraging conversation, challenging shame and stigma, and giving youth accurate, relevant, meaningful knowledge and skills.

 We encourage youth to write content for the website, so if you have something to add, let us know!

 A note on language:

 - When we say “sex” we mean any sexual activity, not just the ones that involve genitals